PreyInstinct/Loot-Goblin-Filter/README.md

 For the time being, I left Kryszard's colorful tag in, though at some point in the future I may replace this with more nuanced tags.

+## Gold and Sellables

+I dramatically increased the thresholds at which gold piles will be visible compared to Kryszard.
+I also removed the detailed sell value tags and replaced them with a simple $ when an item sells for >90% of the max sale price.
+These tags only show up on small (2 square) items, as picking up larger items is dramatically less efficient.
+The $ tag will also show up on unidentified small items that are likely to have a max sale price.